Illegal drug trade in the United States

-The U.S. Federal Government is an opponent of the illegal drug trade; however, state laws vary greatly and in some cases contradict federal laws.
+The US federal government is an opponent of the illegal drug trade; however, state laws vary greatly and in some cases contradict federal laws.

-The Organization of American States estimated that the revenue for cocaine sales in the U.S. was $34 billion in 2013.
-The Office of National Drug Control Policy estimates that $100 billion worth of illegal drugs were sold in the U.S. in 2013.
+The Organization of American States estimated that the revenue for cocaine sales in the US was $34 billion in 2013.
+The Office of National Drug Control Policy estimates that $100 billion worth of illegal drugs were sold in the US in 2013.

+In the fiscal year of 2023, a total of 19,066 cases related to drugs were reported, with drug trafficking accounting for 18,939 of these cases.
+The majority of drug trafficking crimes, amounting to 98.1%, involved seven specific types of drugs.
+Quick Facts offers a general understanding of these crimes, although the details may differ depending on the specific drug involved in the offense.
+In 2024, it was reported that LAX airport is the central hub for narcotics in the US, perhaps even the world.

+In the United States, "narcotics" and "drugs" are legally considered different classes and/or types of substances.

-War on Drugs
+War on drugs

-The "War on Drugs" is a term commonly applied to a campaign of prohibition and foreign military aid and military intervention undertaken by the United States government, with the assistance of participating countries, and the stated aim to define and reduce the illegal drug trade.
-This initiative includes a set of drug policies of the United States that are intended to discourage the production, distribution, and consumption of illegal psychoactive drugs.
-The term was first used by U.S. President Richard Nixon, and was later popularized by the media.
+The "war on drugs" is a term commonly applied to a campaign of prohibition and foreign military aid and military intervention undertaken by the US government, with the assistance of participating countries, and the stated aim to define and reduce the illegal drug trade.
+This initiative includes a set of drug policies of the US that are intended to discourage the production, distribution, and consumption of illegal psychoactive drugs.
+The term was first used by US President Richard Nixon, and was later popularized by the media.

 Minors

-The U.S. government's most recent 2005 National Survey on Drug Use and Health (NSDUH) reported that nationwide over 800,000 adolescents ages 12–17 sold illegal drugs during the twelve months preceding the survey.
-The 2005 Youth Risk Behavior Survey by the U.S. Centers for Disease Control and Prevention (CDC) reported that nationwide 25.4% of students had been offered, sold, or given an illegal drug by someone on school property.
+The US government's most recent 2005 National Survey on Drug Use and Health (NSDUH) reported that nationwide over 800,000 adolescents ages 12–17 sold illegal drugs during the twelve months preceding the survey.
+The 2005 Youth Risk Behavior Survey by the US Centers for Disease Control and Prevention (CDC) reported that nationwide 25.4% of students had been offered, sold, or given an illegal drug by someone on school property.
 The prevalence of having been offered, sold, or given an illegal drug on school property ranged from 15.5% to 38.8% across state CDC surveys (median: 26.1%) and from 20.3% to 40.0% across local surveys (median: 29.4%).